db47h/go-decnumber/README.md

 # Overview

-go-decnumber is a go wrapper package around the [libDecnumber library][lib].
+Package dec is a go wrapper package around the [libDecnumber library][lib].

 This is a work in progress.
 The API is in a more or less final state, all the decContext functions have been implemented, but most decNumber functions are still missing, and there is no decQuad